RibbonCommunications/webrtc-anonymous-js-sdk/tutorials/Get Started.md

 #### As a Script

-The library will expose the `Kandy` object to global scope.
-The `Kandy.create` function is used to create an instance of the SDK, as well as to configure that instance.
+The library will expose the `WebRTC` object to global scope.
+The `WebRTC.create` function is used to create an instance of the SDK, as well as to configure that instance.

 ```html
 <!-- HTML -->